alvarocia/JOPT/README.md

 #### Inputs
 - `x`: A dataset (data frame) containing the covariates for the regression model.
-- `alpha`: A numeric value between 0 and 1 specifying the subsample proportion.
+- `alpha`: A numeric value between 0 and 1 specifying the subsampling proportion.
 - `model_vec`: A character vector defining the regression model.
 Each element should represent a term in the model.
 - `k0`: Initial size of the subsample (default: `5 * length(model_vec)`).
 - `q`: A numeric value between `0.5` and `1` (default: `5/8`).